ThulisiweZengele/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 9: A script that sets the mode of the 'hello' file to be in the working directory and no commas are allowed to write the script
 Task 10: A script that sets the mode of the file hello the same as olleh’s mode. both files will be in the working directory Task 11: A a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed
+Task 12: A script that creates a directory called 'my_dir' with permissions 751 in the working directory